opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     - Select an intermediate frame of the range you want to apply the paint to, and shift-click in the same outline: the outline in all of the frames in the range will be automatically painted according to the first and second clicking positions.
 Select another intermediate frame and shift-click again: the outline in all of the frames in the new range will be automatically painted according to the second and third clicking positions.
 Do the same as many times as you like, then click in the same outline on the last frame of the range to complete the multi frame painting mode.

-.. note:: Since the Fill tool ( |Toonz71_190| ) with the Frame Range option is applied making a linear interpolation from the first to the second clicking point, some painting mistakes may occur.
+.. note:: Since the Fill tool (|fill|) with the Frame Range option is applied making a linear interpolation from the first to the second clicking point, some painting mistakes may occur.
 The more the outline you want to fill moves along the frame range, the more mistakes may be made.

 .. tip:: **To paint an outline using as reference a previously painted drawing:**

     1. Activate the onion skin mode to display the painted drawing behind your current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

-    2. Select the Fill tool ( |Toonz71_191| ), set the fill mode to Lines and activate the Onion Skin option.
+    2. Select the Fill tool (|fill|), set the fill mode to Lines and activate the Onion Skin option.

     3. Click to pick the style to use from the drawing displayed in onion skin mode.